 - Are these multifunctional areas adequately protected? - What kind of functions do they serve concretely and how can these become connected?
 Are they integrated at all? - Do the new types of protected areas live up to their wide promises?

-- Multifunctionality of parks: challenge and risk at the same time
+- Multifunctionality of parks: challenge and risk at the same time - Different impacts of functions by the example of Germany's National Parks

-- Case study:

-different

-functions of

-Germany's

-National Parks